Gann Trading Course for Gann Traders Success

 An example marked "Form #2" shows you the most important angles to use when Grain is working higher and advancing.

-An easy way to calculate accurately how to put on this 45° angle, is for example: If the time is 28-days, 28-weeks or 28 months from the price where the option was bottom, then the angle of 45° must be 28¢ up from the bottom and would cross at 28.
+A relatively simple way to calculate with good accuracy how to put on this 45° angle, is for example: If the time=frame is say 28-days, 28-weeks or 28 months from the price where the option was bottom, then the angle of 45° must be 28¢ up from the bottom and would cross at 28.
 This is one of the easiest angles to put on and one of the simplest to learn.
-You can beat the market by trading against the 45° angle alone, if you stick to the rule: Wait to buy an option on the 45° angle or wait to sell it against the 45° angle.
+You can beat the market by trading against the 45° angle alone, if you stick to the rule: Wait to buy an option on the 45° angle or wait to sell the market against the 45° angle.

 Second Important Angle: 2x1